-Billy Graham first traveled behind the Iron Curtain in 1959 as a tourist.
-He went at the invitation of a close friend who had been to the Soviet Union repeatedly to secretly meet with Christians and distribute Bibles.
+Billy Graham first traveled behind the Iron Curtain not as "God's Ambassador," but rather as a tourist, following an invitation from a close friend-Bill Jones-who worked as a businessman in Los Angeles.
+Jones had been to the Soviet Union repeatedly to secretly meet with Christians and distribute Bibles.
+Graham traveled with Jones to Moscow in 1959, accompanied by longtime friend and team member Grady Wilson.

 The brief trip had a powerful impact on Graham.
-He encountered multiple "silent believers," including a man who approached him during a wreath-laying ceremony at the USSR's Tomb of the Unknown Soldier.
+He encountered multiple "silent believers," as he called them, including a man who approached him during a wreath-laying ceremony at the USSR's Tomb of the Unknown Soldier.
 The man simply scratched a cross in the dirt beneath Graham's feet.
-Graham also attended church services that were permitted by the Kremlin, but he was not allowed to preach at any of them.
+Graham also attended church services that were permitted by the Kremlin, but he was not allowed to preach at any of these services.
 In his autobiography, Just As I Am, Graham writes that he "left Moscow in 1959 with a dream, a hope, and prayer that someday I, along with others, might proclaim the Gospel throughout that vast country."